tardate/LittleCodingKata/haskell/hello_world/README.md

 parse [] = hello_world
 ```

-Two patterns are bound to the function `parse` - either 1 or 0 parameters.
+Two patterns are bound to the function `parse`, handle the case of either 0 or 1 parameters.
 This effects flow control without the need for case or if statements.